joel-chu/To1source_event/README.md

 It will return

 * true - event been clear
-* false - such even doesn't exist
+* false - such event doesn't exist

 #### $replace(eventName, callback, context = null, type = 'on')